ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 3. Let's try to use branch and bound search instead:
 **paup>** `BandB`
 _Were you able to run this search?_
 4. Let's remove some sequences.
-But first you need to cancel your ongoing search by pressing "control+c" (the same combination is used to cancel most of the unix commands).
-Now, let's look at the taxa in our dataset
+But first let's look at the taxa in our dataset:
 **paup>** `tstatus full`
 We can also check the status of all characters:
 **paup>** `cstatus full`
-Let's delete non-placental mammals:
+Let's delete the last 10 sequences:
-**paup>** `delete 1-5`
+**paup>** `delete 17-26`
-Also delete cat, dog, and pig.  _How many taxa are left?_
 We can also exclude some positions from the alignment, if needed:
 **paup>** `exclude 1-10 373-382`
-5. Now we may be able to run the exhaustive search, but let's try to run branch and bound search instead.
+1. Now we may be able to run the exhaustive search, but let's try to run branch and bound search instead.
 _How long did it take to run this search?_
 6. Now let's return deleted taxa and excluded characters to the dataset:
 **paup>** `undelete all; include all`